JHBaz/ONT_Python_challenge/README.md

 # Further thoughts
 - Assess time complexity of coordinate function in 'acquire_image.py', O(n * m), but as input is fixed => O(1)?
-- How many .bin file can handle before stack overflow?
+- How many .bin files can handle before stack overflow?